DialloMamadouO/-Python-Homework-/README.md

     "#for every row in the sales data, loop over the manu records to determine a match\n", "for records in manu:"

-"#Item, Category, Description, Price, Cost\n",
+"#Item,  Category,  Description,  Price,  Cost

     "#Initialize manu data variables\n",